Search results for

 Robert Triggs / Android Authority

 Why?
-Because wireless carriers sell phones at a discount.
-To recover financial losses from subsidizing, carriers lock customers into a multi-year contract of device payments while locking the phone to its network.
+Wireless carriers sell phones at a discount.
+To recover financial losses from subsidizing, carriers lock customers into a multi-year contract of device payments while locking the phone to their network.
 You will pay for your plan every month, and the carrier will make its money back this way.
 Locking the device prevents customers from getting discounted phones and jumping networks without paying them off.

 If you want to dig deeper into the subject, we have a comparison between unlocked phones and carrier phones.